Portrait Gallery of Canada: 2017—ongoing: The Portrait Gallery of Canada, a new not-for-profit corporation

 On June 5, 2021, the PGC announced the appointment of Joanne Charette, former Vice-President Corporate Strategy and Communications, International Development Research Centre and former Director of Public Affairs, National Gallery of Canada, as its first gallery director, an interim assignment.

 On August 19, 2021, the PGC launched its online exhibition In Keeping with Myself, organized by guest curator Darren Pottie.
 Artists featured were: Jaime Black, Catherine Blackburn, Rande Cook, Erika DeFreitas, Danièle Dennis, Olivia Johnston, Séamus Gallagher, Jean-Sébastien Gauthier, Christina Hajjar, Laura Hudspith, Jocelyn Keays, Suzy Lake, Meryl McMaster, Zinnia Naqkvi, Annie France Noël, Dainesha Nugent-Palache, Laurence Philomène, Skawenatti and Sage Szkabarnicki-Stuart.

 On February 24, 2022, the PGC launched its first online solo exhibition Giiyaabi Omaa Nindayaamin (We Are Still Here) by KC Adams and curated by PGC curator Ann Davis.

 On April 27, 2022, the Board of Directors of the Portrait Gallery of Canada announced the appointment of Robert Steven, former president and CEO of the Art Gallery of Burlington, as its new executive director, effective May 2, 2022.

+Under Steven's leadership, the following online exhibitions took place: 1) Max Dean: Portrait of the Artist as Artist curated by Ann Thomas, showcased online from September 14, 2022 to March 8, 2023, with an interactive "Hat, Photo, Portrait" activity with the artist at the Metro Toronto Convention Centre during the 2022 Art Toronto art fair; 2) Gurdeep Pandher: A Portal to Joy, curated by Narendra Pachkhédé and launched online on March 10, 2023; 3) Letitia Fraser: This is My Fabric curated by Johanna Mizgala, with an in-person exhibition at the Metro Toronto Convention Centre from October 26-29, 2023 during Art Toronto; and 4) Raymonde April: A Portrait In Time, curated by Diana Nemiroff, launched online on September 27, 2024.

+In late 2024, the PGC appointed Jessica Vellenga as interim executive director.
+She replaced outgoing director Robert Steven.